 EVM equalizer spectrum flatness derived from the equalizer coefficients generated by the EVM measurement process

 Carrier leakage (caused by IQ offset)

+The transmit modulation quality requirements are specified as the sum of emissions over both polarisations in terms of:

 In-band emissions for the non-allocated RB

+The requirements are defined as directional requirements.
+The requirements are verified in beam locked mode in the TX beam peak direction (Link=TX beam peak direction, Meas=Link angle).